How Accurate Are Above-Ground Biomass Estimates in Nature-Based Projects?

 How to invest with confidence: what better data unlocks

-Sylvera estimates aboveground biomass with greater accuracy than other models.
+Biomass Atlas estimates aboveground biomass with greater accuracy than any other model on the market.

 Because of this, Sylvera customers can make more confident procurement decisions.
 After all, they have access to reliable data, which they can use to secure quality carbon credits on a consistent basis.